 Barcelona is one of the pickpocketing capitals of the world, and Las Ramblas is where most of it happens.
 Keep your belongings close to you at all times, in a zip pocket close to your body.
 Avoid holding your phone in your hand.
 Try an anti-theft sling bag or an anti-theft backpack.

-2. Don’t buy drinks from street sellers.
+2. Avoid buying drinks from street sellers.

 Firstly the drinks are overpriced, but also you don’t know what’s in them (this advice was given to me by a local tour guide).

-8. Visit Gaudí’s Park Güell
+8. Visit Gaudí’s gingerbread house at Park Güell.

 A fairytale gingerbread-house park in an Art-Nouveau style, this concept took 15 years of Antoni Gaudí’s life to design and build.
 There are mosaics everywhere inside, ornate structures, beautiful fountains and cute picture-postcard buildings dotted all around.

 Park Güell has some strange ticketing procedures.
 There are standard ticket prices, and also free slots for some areas of the park, but also free slots for some of the ticketed areas too.
-There are free times for Barcelona residents and times when tourists aren’t allowed.
+There are free times for Barcelona residents, and times when tourists aren’t allowed.
 I think these rules change randomly, so I advise visiting the Park Güell website (you can change the language to English) to view the current process.

-9. Go For a Stroll in the Gothic Quarter
+9. Go for a stroll in the Gothic Quarter.

 The Gothic quarter (Barri Goti) is in the centre of the old town, in the district of Ciutat Vella, and contains some remarkable architecture.
-There are narrow and twisting mediaeval streets as well as some roman remains too.
-The area contains lots of shops and bars, and gets lively in the evenings.
+There are narrow and twisting mediaeval streets as well as some Roman remains too.

 Here are some places of note which can be found in Barcelona’s gothic district:

 Barcelona Cathedral (Catedral de Barcelona): This is not the same as the gigantic Sagrada Familia.
 The Cathedral of the Holy Cross and Saint Eulalia was built between the 13th and 15th centuries and is a stunning example of Gothic architecture.
-It’s a must-see with its ornate façade, beautiful cloister, and views from the rooftop.

 Plaça Sant Jaume: This historic square is home to the Ajuntament (City Hall) and the Palau de la Generalitat (the seat of the Catalan government).
-It has been a centre of political life in Barcelona since Roman times.

 Plaça Nova: This square is near the Barcelona Cathedral and is flanked by remnants of the Roman wall, including two well-preserved towers.
-It’s a great spot to experience both Roman and medieval history.

-Museu Frederic Marès: A unique museum dedicated to the extensive sculpture collection of Frederic Marès, also showcasing other curiosities and everyday objects from different eras.
-It’s a hidden gem in the Gothic Quarter.
+Museu Frederic Marès: A unique museum dedicated to the sculpture collection of Frederic Marès, also showcasing other curiosities and everyday objects from different eras.

 Jewish Quarter (El Call): The remains of Barcelona’s medieval Jewish neighbourhood, featuring narrow streets and historical sites such as the Sinagoga Major, one of the oldest synagogues in Europe.
-It offers a glimpse into the Jewish history of the city.

-10. See the Magic Fountain
+10. Dance with the Magic Fountains.

-This is one of my all time favourite things to do in Barcelona.
-The Magic Fountain is unique, has a family party atmosphere and is completely free of charge to visit.
 The fountains ‘dance’ to a soundtrack of pop music mixed with classical pieces too.
 It’s great for kids and adults alike.
 Beware – if you get too close, you will get wet!

-The fountain was built in 1929 for the World Exhibition in Barcelona, and is set against the scenery of the Montjuïc Palace.
-A word of advice – sort out your return transport beforehand, as I had trouble getting a cab at night and I ended up walking back to my hotel.
+A word of advice – sort out your return transport beforehand, as I had trouble getting a cab at night and I ended up walking back to my hotel in the dark.

-Most things to do in Barcelona involve eccentric architecture, and this is no exception.
 The decorative Casa Batlló is another of Gaudí’s masterpieces and is nicknamed the “House of Bones” after its skeletal appearance and bone-like pillars.
-The crazy interior features psychedelic rippled walls, intricate mosaics and tile work, sculpted fireplaces and ornate facades.

 12. Stroll Down Passeig De Gracia

-This is one of the most affluent avenues in the city and is a beautiful street to admire.
 The Passeig de Gràcia contains several more Gaudí-designed buildings (including the Casa Batllo at number 12 and the Casa Mila above) and stretches between the Eixample district and the Gracia neighbourhood.
-You can see lots of modernista and art nouveau buildings here, as well as designer shops and residences.

-13. Marvel at Montserrat Mountain
+13. Marvel at the Montserrat mountain and abbey.

-You’ll need an extra day to take this excursion, but it’s worth it.
-Montserrat mountain is a unique geological feature which is home to a Benedictine monastery.
 This is a sacred spot for Roman Catholics, as it contains the famous 12th century ‘Black Madonna’ statue which you can see and photograph (but be aware there will be crowds of people also trying to get the same photo).

-14. See Barcelona Cathedral
+14. Admire Barcelona Cathedral.

 The Cathedral of the Holy Cross and Saint Eulalia is a beautiful gothic cathedral which is currently the seat of the Archbishop of Spain.
 This is a major landmark in Barcelona and also contains a 14th century cloister.